Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   5. Evaluation of the network by confusion matrix and testing prediction capability of manually drawn figures.
   6. Visualization of the activations.

+Below, is a walk through of the GUI with an example.
+After that, a couple of variations of network architecture, parameter choices and training strategies are shown.

 ### Preparing data before starting using the GUI